 I started playing t-ball through the city rec program when I was five years old.
 I quickly developed a love for the sport of softball and found comfort on the mound and first base.
 A volunteer pitching coach position for 8-14 year olds in that same city rec program became available in 2019 and I accepted the position.
 By doing so, I am able to give back to my community, instill the passion for the sport, help the youth with mechanics, and have fun.

 I participated in a number of community service projects through softball, learning about strength, empathy and adversity.
-I, too, have had and continue to overcome adversity.
-I had a sports related injury and subsequent surgery that prevented me from playing softball for a season.
-I was cleared to play volleyball which led to yet another injury.
-Last season, as my schools starting JV pitcher, I worked through tremendous pain with an unknown tendon injury and helped bring my team to the league championship title.
+I, too, have had and to overcome adversity.
+I helped bring my team to the2019 league championship title.
 The “Tough as a Pirate” award was created for the school’s softball program and I was its first recipient.
 As a sophomore, I received an academic letter and continue to work on maintaining good grades.
 In 2020, I received a varsity letter.

-My long term goal is to go to college to obtain a Doctor of Physical Therapy degree and open my own physical therapy clinic or to become a physician’ assistant in a small practice.
+My long term goal is one of two, to either obtain a Doctor of Physical Therapy degree and open my own physical therapy clinic or to become a physician’ assistant in a small practice.
 As an undergrad, I would like to continue playing the sport I love, softball.
 I am a team player and am very coachable.